sympy/sympy/doc/src/guides/contributing/deprecations.md

   `sympy/__init__.py` be sure to clearly indicate which submodule the object is referring to.

+  Note that examples here are helpful, but you generally should not use doctests to show the deprecated functionality, as this will itself raise the deprecation warning and fail the doctest.
+Instead you may use `# doctest:
+  +SKIP`, or just show the example as a code block instead of a doctest.

   ```md
   (simplify-this-deprecation)=
   ## This is an example deprecation description